AlexisN94/FlexTime-Clock/README.md

 | ------------- | :---: | :-------------:| :-----:|
 | **Top**      | Day/night-start time | Current time and date | Day/night-end time |
 |**Bottom**     | -      | Remaining time until day/night ends | -  |

-When you enter the night-time, the ring becomes purple.
-During the day-time, it becomes red.
-I'll make the colors customizable in the future.

-In the settings, you can hide any of the elements that you don't like, except for the rings.

 Tip: If you like the interface but want to use it as a 'regular' clock, just set the day-start time for 12h00 and day-end time for 00h00.
 AM will be purple, PM will be red.
 This will be the initial configuration.